Share this article:

 Suitable ratios follow the frequencies of the photons, as the energy shifted is proportional to the frequency, so you might choose:

-The ratio of frequencies of red light:green light:violet light is 1:1.5:2 and you can model that by doling out orange fluid with different spons, in fact the ratio is teaspoon:dessertspoon:tablespoon.
+The ratio of frequencies of red light:green light:violet light is 1:1.5:2 and you can model that by doling out orange liquid with different spons, in fact the ratio is teaspoon:dessertspoon:tablespoon.

 Research might even reveal a set of coloured spoons of the correct hues in your local kitchen shop.